0huey/0huey.github.io/ctf/hackthebox/debugme.md

 Now, you should see that the instructions starting at 0x401620 have been modified.
 We can see some similar code that we bypassed before: using fs:[30] to get the PEB and checking the debug flags, and using rdtsc to measure if execution is occuring too slowly.
 We can simply NOP out the jumps following each comparison and move on.

 ## Finding the Flag
-After passing all three anti-debug techniques again, we finally reach some interesting code.
+After passing all three anti-debug procedures, again, we finally reach some interesting code.

 ![stack strings](images/debugme/stack-strings.png)